12 Must Have Apps for Thailand

 Grab is an app that is based in Southeast Asia.

 Grab in Thailand is just like Lyft or Uber in the US.
-So if you use either of those apps, then this is one of those must have apps for Thailand that you don’t want to miss out on!
+So if you use either of those apps, then this is one of those apps that you will use a lot throughout your visit to Thailand.

 You can choose from either a taxi or a motorbike taxi.